livechat/livechat-public-docs/site/content@beta/authorization/authorization-flows.md

 If the user does not approve the request, LiveChat OAuth Server will not redirect the user to your application.

-### 4. Exchange code for access token and refresh token
+### Step 4: Exchange code for access token and refresh token

 > Example request: